How to have the perfect office

 The sound of silence

 Everyone has a different preference when it comes to noise in the office.
-Some are blessed with ninja-like focus; they can work in an open plan office with a radio playing and colleagues chatting and planning projects around them without too much stress, but some might need silence or at least minimal noise distraction to complete their work.
+Some are blessed with ninja-like focus; they’re fine working in an open plan office with a radio playing and colleagues chatting and planning projects around them.
+Others need silence or at least minimal distraction.
 Striking a balance can make a huge difference in productivity.

-The best solution is to provide options.
-Have breakout spaces and areas that invite lively discussion – for work or break times – and allow people to complete their work in quieter and more focused environments, with headphones if necessary.
+In terms of open space office design, the best solution is to provide options.
+Allow for breakout spaces and areas that invite lively discussion but also allow people to complete their work in areas that are quieter so they can focus, with headphones if necessary.

-“Those sleek and minimalist offices look great in glossy magazine spreads but adding a few personal touches to your space can help boost productivity.
+“Those sleek and minimalist offices look great in glossy magazine spreads, but adding a few personal touches to your space can help boost productivity.
 It’s all about comfort.
-Think about it: If you have to spend 8-10 hours in a space, then photos, artwork, plants, and other items can help you feel more relaxed and, in a tangible way, connect your work with other parts of your life.”
+Think about it: If you have to spend eight to -10 hours in a space, then photos, artwork, plants, and other items can help you feel more relaxed and, in a tangible way, connect your work with other parts of your life.”

 Plant life

-Office plants can make a big difference to the space; they give it character and have even been shown to increase happiness and productivity.
-Don’t believe us?
-There’s a few studies out there.
+Office plants can make a big difference to a space; they add character and have even been proven to increase happiness and productivity, as these studies found.
 There’s even the suggestion that plants reduce stress.
-There’s nothing sadder however than dead office plants.
-Remember to water them and follow the care instructions.

 Take a seat